elfhosted/elfhosted.com/docs/app/plex.md

 Users may opt back into automatically clearing Plex's trash by overriding an environment variable (*`PLEX_PREFERENCE_7` in our case*), using [ElfBot][elfbot].
 To enable automatic clearing of Plex's trash, use [FileBrowser][filebrowser]'s console, and run `elfbot env plex PLEX_PREFERENCE_7=autoEmptyTrash=1`

+### Test your speed

+To test your streaming speed to your Plex instance, browse to `https://<your username>-plex.elfhosted.com/speed/` to perform a speedtest.

 {% include 'app_footer.md' %}